jhernand3z/konvoy-logging/external-elasticsearch/README.md

   konvoy deploy addons -y
 ```

-You can confirm the config changes by viewing the ConfigMap used for Fluent Bit:
+After the addons have been redeployed successfully with an OK status, you can confirm the config changes by viewing the ConfigMap used for Fluent Bit:

 ```bash
   kubectl describe cm --namespace kubeaddons fluentbit-kubeaddons-fluent-bit-config